 From keynote sessions to panel debates, every session is interactive and energetic.
 Learn from the presenters, as well as from your peers.
 Share your ideas and experiences.

-Rob Austin is a Cutter Consortium Fellow and Professor of IT Management at the Richard Ivey School of Business (Canada).
+Andreas Schotter is a Cutter Consortium Fellow and Professor of Global Strategy at Ivey Business School at Western University.

 Lightning Talks: It’s Your Turn to Brag

 Every Summit participant is invited to submit a topic for consideration in this perennial favorite Summit session.
 Lightning Talks concisely present a single strategy, technique, success, challenge, etc. relating to one of the Summit sessions or themes.
 It's a great time to brag — and it's an equally great time to present a problem and ask the group for ideas!
 Think of it as a no-pressure conversation starter in front of a very supportive audience — we highly suggest participating!

 Convergence: What it Could Mean for Your Industry/Business

 Spurred by rapid technological developments and changing business models, distinct boundaries between industries no longer exist.
 Convergence has blurred the lines, creating opportunities with previously unlikely partners.
 Greg Smith, Managing Partner at Arthur D. Little, will describe the way scientific and technical developments are dramatically changing the healthcare industry landscape, forcing payers, providers, and drug and device manufacturers to rethink their business, operating, and collaboration models.
 From there, he will lead a brainstorming discussion about the convergence that’s happening in other industries — from energy to manufacturing, automotive, retail, and others — that will help you think about how companies in all corners of your industry must adapt.

 Greg Smith, Cutter Consortium Fellow and Managing Partner at Arthur D. Little, focuses on business strategy in the context of digital transformation and the application of disruptive information technologies in solving intractable business problems.